hygull/hacky2020/README.md

 */

-// Printing innerText of all
-for(let commitElem of commitsElems) {
+// Printing innerText of all commits for(let commitElem of commitsElems) {
     console.log(commitElem.innerText)
 }